 Surely then, if gay actors are being purposefully excluded from many prominent straight roles, they should at least be considered preferentially for gay roles?

-Which brings us to our second question – can straight actors accurately portray gay people?
+Which brings us to our second question – are straight actors capable of doing this?

 The short answer here is yes.
 They absolutely can.
 And they sometimes do.
 I can name a number of films and movies where I think straight people have done tremendously good work portraying gay characters.